JapSab/JapSab/README.md

 ## ABOUT ME

 Welcome to my GitHub profile!
 I'm Backend developer with a passion for building robust and scalable applications.
 My expertise lies in working with Javascript/Typescript, Node.js, Express.js, Nest.js, and a variety of databases including Mysql, PostgreSQL, and MongoDB.
 I have extensive experience working with ORMs such as Sequelize, TypeORM, and Mongoose.
+Currently I'm studying c# and ASP.NET Core to further strengthen my proficiency in backend technologies.

 ## Skills:

+   * C#/ASP.NET COre
+   * Entity Framework, Razor, MVC

    * Javascript/Typescript
    * Node.js (Express.js, Nest.js)